martyboggs/settingizer/README.md

 `create_settings(data, config);`

 The data and config properties will both be used to generate settings.
-If the data and config are out of sync, there will be a warning in the console with information about which properties are out of sync.
+If the data and config are out of sync, there will be a warning in the console with information about which properties are out of sync. (doesn't work yet)

+`<div class="settingizer"></div>`

+A form element with your settings will be added to elements with the settingizer class.
+If no element is found, it's added to the `<body>` tag.

 ## Config Properties